-- Training, supervision and development of our people; - Active participation of senior management in identifying and mitigating our key operational risks; - Independent control and support functions that monitor operational risk on a daily basis, and implementation of extensive policies and procedures, and controls designed to prevent the occurrence of operational risk events; - Proactive communication between our revenue producing units and our independent control and support functions; and - A network of systems to facilitate the collection of data used to analyze and assess our operational risk exposure.
+- Training, supervision and development of our people; - Active participation of senior management in identifying and mitigating our key operational risks; - Independent risk oversight and control functions that monitor operational risk on a daily basis, and implementation of policies and procedures, and controls designed to prevent the occurrence of operational risk events; - Proactive communication between our revenue producing units and our independent risk oversight and control functions; and - Systems to facilitate the collection of data used to analyze and assess our operational risk exposure.

 We combine top-down and bottom-up approaches to manage and measure operational risk.
 From a top-down perspective, our senior management assesses firmwide and business-level operational risk profiles.
-From a bottom-up perspective, revenue-producing units and independent control and support functions are responsible for risk identification and risk management on a day-to-day basis, including escalating operational risks to senior management.
+From a bottom-up perspective, our first and second lines of defense are responsible for risk identification and risk management on a day-to-day basis, including escalating operational risks to senior management.

-Our operational risk management framework is in part designed to comply with the operational risk measurement rules under the Revised Capital Framework and has evolved based on the changing needs of our businesses and regulatory guidance.
+Our operational risk management framework is in part designed to comply with the operational risk measurement rules under the Capital Framework and has evolved based on the changing needs of our businesses and regulatory guidance.